danielclickh/marketing-website-preview/content/lessons/whatsnew-clickhouse-21.10/index.md

 ***

-**Prerequisites:** You will be running a Docker Compose file that uses an image with ClickHouse 21.10, Python, and a sample dataset already indexed that contains some Hacker News comments and stories, so you will need **Docker** installed to be able to follow along.
+**Prerequisites:** You will run a Docker Compose file with an image containing ClickHouse 21.10, Python, and a sample dataset already inserted into a table that contains some Hacker News comments and stories, so you will need **Docker** installed to be able to follow along.

 ***

 ## 1. Startup ClickHouse 21.10

-The first step is get ClickHouse up and running:
+The first step is to get ClickHouse up and running:

 {{< detail-tag "Show instructions" >}}